Some of the protagonists of the Freehauler Alcione series:

 Reid Samson – scion of a minor billionaire business empire, his father buys him a commission and training on the Alcione, where he joins the other bored rich ensigns and midshipmen.

-Eithan Gunhead, an ancient knight-marine from a former era, he wanders from planet to planet and space station to space station, fighting fora code of honor that no longer exists, before his quest and teh Alcione’s converge
+Eithan Gunhead, an ancient knight-marine from a former era, he wanders from planet to planet and space station to space station, fighting for a code of honor that no longer exists, before his quest and the Alcione’s converge